A melody of flavors in this marinated Balsamic Baked Tofu Sandwich come together to produce a satisfying and delicious meal!

 I looked around my fridge feeling a tad uninspired, when I spotted a block of tofu in the back!
 My first thought was smoky, but I feel like that’s all this blog has been lately so I went in another direction.

-Marinated and baked tofu atop a little arugula, with a pile of sautéed onions, peppers and mushrooms on top.
+Balsamic-marinated and baked tofu atop a little arugula, with a pile of sautéed onions, peppers and mushrooms?
+Yes, please!
 I added a little mashed avocado with garlic salt, but hummus would be great, too.
 Or, you could get a little weird (like I did) and lightly dunk your sandwich into the remainder of your marinade.
 It’s delicious, I promise.

 One Year Ago: Fruity Pumpkin Smoothie

 - 1 Block Extra Firm Tofu, Pressed for at least 30 mins

 - 2 Tbsp .
 Olive Oil

 - 3/4 tsp .
 Dried Italian Seasoning